spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-dendrite.md

 **NOTES**:

-- **You can't switch an existing Matrix server's implementation** (e.g. Dendrite -> Dendrite).
+- **You can't switch an existing Matrix server's implementation** (e.g. Synapse -> Dendrite).
 Proceed below only if you're OK with losing data or you're dealing with a server on a new domain name, which hasn't participated in the Matrix federation yet.

 - **homeserver implementations other than Dendrite may not be fully functional**.
 The playbook may also not assist you in an optimal way (like it does with Dendrite).
 Make yourself familiar with the downsides before proceeding